 5G coverage is growing rapidly, so unless you live somewhere very rural then chances are you’ll be able to get a 5G connection on at least one network now or soon.
 But of course while having coverage where you live and work is the most important thing, beyond that it’s useful to have good coverage UK-wide, so you can still get a 5G signal when you’re away from home.

-It’s hard to get a complete picture of which network has the best 5G coverage, and with all of them expanding their 5G service rapidly this might also quickly change, but based on the data we do have, the best is 5G network for coverage is probably EE, which has brought 5G coverage to 73% of the UK population, according to a January 2024 update.
+It’s hard to get a complete picture of which network has the best 5G coverage, and with all of them expanding their 5G service rapidly this might also quickly change, but based on the data we do have, the best is 5G network for coverage is probably EE, which has brought 5G coverage to more than 87% of the UK population, according to an August 2025 update.

-We’ve also created a chart (visible on our 5G network pages) to track 5G coverage in 120 of the most major towns and cities across the UK, and EE has the most places ticked in that at 114, followed by Three with 111, O2 with 93, and then Vodafone with 92.
+We’ve also created a chart (visible on our 5G network pages) to track 5G coverage in 120 of the most major towns and cities across the UK, and EE has the most places ticked in that at 117, followed by Three with 113, Vodafone with 104, and then O2 with 100.

-So based on these two sets of data, we’re going to call this a win for EE (along with the MVNOs that share its 5G infrastructure, namely Lyca Mobile and CMLink) – but you should use their official coverage checkers to make sure they have 5G near you.
+So based on these three sets of data, we’re going to call this a win for EE (along with the MVNOs that share its 5G infrastructure, such as Lyca Mobile, 1pMobile, Spusu, and CMLink) – but you should use their official coverage checkers to make sure they have 5G near you.

 EE SIM Deal